B-210, General Policy

 To reduce trafficking, the EBT vendor tracks the number of replacement cards issued in a 12-month period.
 After the initial card issuance to a PCH or secondary cardholder, when a household requests four replacement cards within 12 months, the EBT vendor produces a report for the print vendor.
 The print vendor sends the household an excessive replacement card notice.
 The notice advises the household that:

-• four replacement cards were issued in a 12-month period; and
+• they received four replacement cards in a 12-month period; and

-• if the household requests a fifth replacement card, the Office of Inspector General (OIG) will receive notification and may investigate the case.
+• if the household requests a fifth replacement card, the Office of Inspector General (OIG) receives notification and may investigate their household.

 The notice also gives a reminder of what constitutes trafficking.